andandandand/image-dataset-curation/REDI_task.md

    - How can this dataset be used in an analytics project?
    - What considerations (ethical and practical) did you take into account while curating the dataset?

-6. **Submit Your Work at the End of each Sprint**: Provide the curated dataset to your mentor along with a report detailing your progress, reflections, and any additional insights you gained from this task.
+6. **Submit Your Work**: Provide the curated and analyzed dataset to your mentors along with a presentation detailing your process, reflections, and any additional insights you gained from this task.

+#### Evaluation Criteria
+- Quality and relevance of the curated dataset.
+- Adherence to the tutorial instructions.
+- Creativity in choosing the theme or subject.
+- Depth of reflection and analysis in the final report.

-Here's how we will structure the task into four sprints, each lasting two weeks:
+Here's how we would structure the task into four sprints, each lasting two weeks:

 ---